Simulation and analysis of pressure pulsations

 BOSpulse provides a complete solution for engineers looking for a tool to solve their acoustic and mechanical response problems for their reciprocating equipment.

 BOSpulse can calculate the flow rate, pressure and shaking force amplitudes in complex piping systems at the harmonic frequencies corresponding with the reciprocating equipment.
-It assumes that the fluid properties are homogeneous and that the flow conditions are uniform over any cross section of the piping systems.
+It assumes that the flow conditions are uniform over any cross section of the piping systems, and that fluid properties are homogeneous, although they may vary in space.
 These assumptions are adequate for obtaining sufficiently accurate results in the typical frequency range associated with reciprocating pumps and compressors.

 A collection of special flow elements enables you to build realistic 3-D models of actual piping systems.
 These flow elements include reducers, orifices, valves, storage tanks, dampeners, reciprocating pumps and reciprocating compressors.
 Fluid density variations in the system, due to temperature and/or pressure variations, are properly accounted for.
 BOSpulse supports pulsation analyses both for reciprocating compressors according to the API 618 standard and for reciprocating pumps according to the API 674 standard.
 Multiple graphical and textual tools can show if and how a piping model meets or fails the applicable API standard.
 BOSpulse is not limited to the flow domain; it can also perform structural modal and harmonic analyses through a structural solver interface.
 Because BOSpulse also provides support for modeling the structural aspects of a piping system, such as restraints and structural steel, engineers do not need to build separate flow models and structural models.
 This significantly reduces both the overall analysis time and the scope for mistakes.
 By offering both a frequency-domain and a time-domain solver, BOSpulse enables you to make a trade-off between analysis speed and accuracy.
 You can also use them both in a single pulsation study: use the frequency-domain solver to identify the most critical operating cases, and use the time-domain solver to obtain more accurate results for those cases.